Illengond the 3rd and final volume of The Daegmon War is in print! It was published July 30, 2017.

 The centuries-old war against the Daegmon Lord has been dormant for generations.
 Knowledge of the Gifts—mystical powers of healing, of shaping, of knowledge, of speech with creatures, and of supernatural strength in battle—has faded into dim folklore.
 So has knowledge of the ancient enemy.

-But the Gifted are few, and the enemy is more powerful than they even imagine.
-And the situation grows yet more dire when the king not only refuses to give aid to those who seek it, but proves to be under the influence of the Daegmon Lord’s servants.
+But the Gifted are few, while the enemy is more powerful than they even imagine.
+The situation grows yet more dire when the king not only refuses to give aid to those who seek it, but proves to be under the influence of the Daegmon Lord’s servants.

 FROM THE AUTHOR: